Dodgers recover, beat Giants 9-6 on Betts' 3-run HR in 8th - WHIZ News

 BELLI BOBBLEHEAD

 Bellinger’s father, Clay, a three-time World Series champion with the Yankees, handled first pitch duties while holding his 7-month-old granddaughter in his left arm.
-Clay bounced the pitch in the dirt but his son deftly handled it while Caiden appeared nonplussed.
+Clay bounced the pitch in the dirt but his son deftly handled it on his bobblehead night while Caiden appeared nonplussed.

 UP NEXT